SystemSpace/Compendium/compendium.rst

   Inncapacitation can hurt really fucking bad, which might shatter you if it goes on for too long, while death is quite simple.

   Dying is less dangerous than incapacitation.

-Can I become an assassin in LFE?
-  Sure, although it's a rare job.

 How much of Life can LFE viewers see and understand?
   Only as much as we allow them to see.
 They know about this project, they know that Life will be deleted.